Physics-50/Module-3/docs/week1.md

 --------------

-Is your result reasonable?
+Is your result reasonable (much closer than a factor of two)?
 (Go ahead and look up the speed of sound in air for comparison).
 If your result does not appear to be in reasonable agreement with the expected value you should pause here and try to work out why (talk to your instructor if unsure).

 ## Wiggling the parameters to explore sources of uncertainty

 Next week we will perform a detailed investigation of a significant source of uncertainty.
 But first we need to do an exploratory study to determine which sources of uncertainty might be the most significant.
 This week we would like you to investigate 3 possible sources of systematic error.
-Before doing so set up your spreadsheet so that you can roughly estimate the effect of your source of systematic error on your results.
-This will not be a formal error analysis.
-Instead for week 1 only, we would like you estimate the speed of sound in the center of your range of exploration and at the two ends.
-Between measurements you should reset your source of systematic error but do not need to reset anything else.
+Before doing so, set up your spreadsheet so that you can roughly estimate the effect of each source of systematic error on your results.
+This will not be a formal error analysis, but an exploration of how measured sound speed changes in response to the "wiggling" of three parameters.
+Pick a reasonable range over which to vary each parameter.
+Then estimate the speed of sound in the center of your range of exploration and at the two ends.
+Between measurements, make sure you change only the parameter you are currently wiggling; this week, you do not need to reset any other parameters between trials.

 In your checkpoint you will be asked to report the following for each of the 3 sources of systematic error you investigated: